Ingredient branding: Marketing

 Ingredient branding cannot be allocated to either industrial or consumer goods marketing.
 The consumer is the end-user of the ingredient, but is not part of the buying decision for the component, as this is up to the producer of the end product.
 On the other hand, the producer will only decide on the usage of the ingredient—or at least take it into account in the communication policy—if the image of this ingredient will affect the consumer, meaning a positive influence on his or her buying decision.

 Ingredient brands "complement other brands without conflict.
 They go inside and aren’t necessarily identifiable visually.
 Their quality message carries over to the brand they’re inside of."

 Cooperative advertising

-Cooperative advertising can be used to incentivize the end-product manufacturer to advertise the ingredient, of which the "Intel Inside" campaign was a big example.
+Cooperative advertising may be used to incentivize the end-product manufacturer to advertise the ingredient, of which the "Intel Inside" campaign was a big example.
 In fact, by the end of 1992, over 500 OEMs had signed onto Intel's cooperative marketing program and 70% of OEM ads that could carry the "Intel Inside" logo did so.
-Outside of that example, however, there are a few cooperative advertising program offered by other ingredient suppliers.

-To investigate this question, Juan Zhang and his co-authors introduced a dynamic cooperative advertising model in an assemble supply chain where the end product manufacturer purchases components from two suppliers.
-Results show that the reason that there is seldom supplier providing a cooperative advertising program to his manufacturer is that his unit profit margin is too low.
-They also show that some suppliers could offer their common manufacturer a cooperative advertising program cooperatively.